-All fatty acids listed above will be ordered from Avanti Polar Lipids (Alabaster, AL) [14].

 For the next part of the experiment is getting the BK channel.
 I will be using BK Channel hslo from a human embryonic kidney (HEK) 293 membrane preparation [15].
-Hslo cDNA gene is a cell line which will be expressed in order to create the BK channel.
-HEK 293 membrane fragments were isolated (using a protocol for COS cells (Sun et al 1994).[16]
+The hslo cDNA will be expressed in the HEK293 cell line.
+HEK 293 membrane fragments were isolated using a protocol for COS cells (Sun et al 1994).[16]
 Then the HEK 293 cells will be infected with hslo cDNA and

 grown to converge and form pellets, and then the cells will resuspend on ice in 10mL of buffer: 30mM KCI, 2mM MgCl2, 10mM HEPES (buffering agent), and 5 mM EGTA (chelate agent, pH 7.2) [15] The cell suspension will be forced through a 27-gauge needle 4 times and then ultrasonic vibration will be used at 30% maximum power for 30 seconds, twice.
 [15] The suspension will be layered on a 20 to 38% sucrose density gradient and centrifuged at 25,000 rpm for 60 minutes at 4 degrees Celsius.
 [15] Then a syringe will be used to collect the band at the 20 to 38% interface, and it will be diluted with bi-distilled H20, and centrifuged in a 50.2 Ti rotor at 45, 000 rpm for 50 minutes at 4 degrees Celsius.
 The resulting pellet will be resuspended in 200 ul of buffer: 250 mM sucrose and 10 mM HEPES, Ph 7.3.[15]
 All the aliquots will be stored at -80 degrees Celsius until used.

-The Bk channels will be incorporated by dropping .5 to 1 ul of the membrane preparation and pipetting into the artificial bilayer [14].
+The Bk channels will be incorporated by dropping 0.5 to 1 ul of the membrane preparation and pipetting into the artificial bilayer [14].
 A small amount is used so that only 1 Bk channel will be inserted rather than many.
 The next step is to make sure that the Bk channel will function in the artificial membrane.
 In order to do this, I have to figure out the electrophysiology of the Bk channel in which I measure the channel’s electrical activity.
-A patch clam method is used.
+A patch clamp method is used.